-Official: Africa securing close to 300 million vaccine doses
+Official: Africa secures close to 300 million vaccine doses

 “We plan to have these by the end of the first quarter” of 2021, Ndembi said of the nearly 300 million doses, which will be allocated on the continental platform the AU set up last year to make it easier for Africa’s 54 countries to pool their purchasing power and buy pandemic supplies in bulk.

-Ndembi said African officials have approached at least 10 vaccine manufacturers and developers as the continent seeks to vaccinate 60% of its population of 1.3 billion people.
+Ndembi said African officials have approached at least 10 vaccine manufacturers and developers as the continent seeks to vaccinate 60% of its population of 1.3 billion people, or about 780 million people.
+The Africa CDC has said some 1.5 billion doses are needed for that, assuming two doses per person.
+It estimates the effort will cost some $10 billion.

+Ndembi has said he’s very optimistic that can be achieved within two years.
+The Africa CDC has warned that taking much longer than that risks having the virus become endemic in parts of the African continent.

 In an address to South Africans on Monday night, Ramaphosa announced the country had secured 20 million vaccine doses “to be delivered mainly in the first half of the year.”
 He gave no further details but said “we will make further announcements as we conclude our negotiations with vaccine manufacturers.”